guettli/programming-guidelines/README.rst

 .............................

 Try to avoid to write software just for one customer.
 If you write code for one customer, you miss the great benefit of software: You can write it once and make several customers happy.
-Of course every business starts small, but try to create a re-usable product soon.
+Of course every business starts small.
+But try to create a re-usable product soon.

 Misc